 To officially check-in to the residence hall, a student must have made all necessary deposits, completed all paperwork and moved into the halls during designated days and times.
-Upon checking in, residents will be given a key (or keys) to their room/suite/apartment/mailbox.
-Residence Life & Housing staff inspect each room and all common areas before fall move in and complete a room condition form (RCF) for each room, including suite/apartment common areas and bathrooms.
+Upon checking in, residents will be given a key (or keys) to their room/suite/apartment/mailbox and if appropriate, their student ID will be turned on to serve as the room key.
+Residence Life & Housing staff inspect each room and all common areas before fall move in and complete a Room Condition Form (RCF) for each room, including suite/apartment common areas and bathrooms.

 The RCF notes any minor damages that might already be in a room.
 Students must sign a copy of the RCF once they officially check-in to the residence hall.
-Within the next 24 hours, residents must indicate and report any discrepancies (i.e. additional damages) not noted on the original RCF submitted to Residence Life & Housing staff.
+Within the next 24 hours, residents must indicate any damages in the RCF and submit it to Residence Life & Housing staff.
 Please refer to additional information on the front and back of the RCF regarding check-in, check-out and damages.

 Charges for any additional individual room/suite/apartment damages that are found after check out will be charged to the student’s account.